opendocsg/slw-judgments-backfill/2003_SGHC_159/report.md

  consecutive with DAC10831/

 30     As regards the prosecution’s submission that the Accused had progressed from non-violent offences to the present one, I was of the view that this should not mean that he should be treated akin to one who had a previous conviction for a violent offence.
-Accordingly, his antecedents should have no bearing on the case before me, see _Roslan bin Abdul Rahman v PP_ [1999] 2 SLR 211.
+Accordingly, his antecedents should have no bearing on the case before me, see _Roslan bin Abdul Rahman v PP_ <span class="citation">[1999] 2 SLR 211</span>.

 31     In the circumstances, I was of the view that life imprisonment would not be appropriate and I sentenced the Accused to the next highest punishment of ten years with 16 strokes of the cane.